flutter/website/src/docs/cookbook/animation/physics-simulation.md

 The last step is to do a little math, to calculate the velocity of the widget after it's finished being dragged.
-This is so that the widget realistically continues at that speed before being snapped back. ( `_updateAnimation()` already sets the direction  by setting the animation's start and end alignment.)
+This is so that the widget realistically continues at that speed before being snapped back.
+(The `_updateAnimation()` method already sets the direction  by setting the animation's start and end alignment.)

-The `onPanEnd` callback provides a `DragEndDetails` object with the same velocity that the user was dragging their finger at.
-This value is in pixels per second, but the `Align` widget doesn't use pixels.
-It uses coordinate values between [-1.0, -1.0] and [1.0, 1.0] , where [0.0, 0.0] represents the center.
+The `onPanEnd` callback provides a [DragEndDetails][] object.
+This object provides the velocity of the pointer when it stopped contacting the screen.
+The velocity is in pixels per second, but the `Align` widget doesn't use pixels.
+It uses coordinate values between [-1.0, -1.0] and [1.0, 1.0], where [0.0, 0.0] represents the center.
 The `size` calculated in step 2 is used to convert pixels to coordinate values in this range.

-Finally, `AnimationController` has an `animateWith()` method that can be given a `SpringSimulation`:
+Finally, `AnimationController` has an `animateWith()` method that can be given a [SpringSimulation][]:

 ```dart
 onPanEnd: (details) {